esperanca/servicestories/README.md

 # servicestories
-Supporting material for the workshop
+Supporting material for the workshop is available on this repository.
+Navigate to the CODE section